kubernetes/website/docs/setup/pick-right-solution.md

 title: Picking the Right Solution
 ---

-Kubernetes can run on various platforms: from your laptop, to VMs on a cloud provider, to rack of bare metal servers.
+Kubernetes can run on various platforms: from your laptop, to VMs on a cloud provider, to a rack of bare metal servers.
 The effort required to set up a cluster varies from running a single command to crafting your own customized cluster.
 Use this guide to choose a solution that fits your needs.